John 1:35-51

 Q.1.
 How did Jesus recruit Andrew?
 What did Andrew conclude after staying with Jesus?
 What did they talk about? – (Jn.1:35-41 c.f.
 1:45)

 Andrew had been a disciple of John the Baptizer who lived in the wilderness of Judea.
-Therefore, it was not surprising for him to ask Jesus – where are You staying?
+Therefore, it was not surprising for Andrew to ask Jesus – where are You staying?
 (Jn.1:38).
 The response of Jesus was both hospitable and transparent.
 Andrew felt welcome enough to stay the rest of the day.
-Like Philip, Andrew concluded that in Jesus he had found the Messiah because of the way He had opened up the Scriptures to these would-be disciples (Jn.1:41 & 45).
-Both the demeanour and explanations of Jesus confirmed that He was the promised Messiah.
-However, the disciples did not follow either John or Jesus because of their lavish dwellings (c.f.
-Mt.11:8; Lk.9:58).
+Like Philip, Andrew concluded that in Jesus he had found the Messiah because of the way He had opened up the Scriptures to these would-be disciples (see Jn.1:41 & 45).
+Both the demeanor and explanations of Jesus confirmed that He was the promised Messiah.
+The disciples clearly did not follow either John or Jesus because of their lavish dwellings (see Mt.11:8; Lk.9:58).

 Q.2.
 What was the first thing that those following Jesus did after meeting Him?
 What is significant about Peter’s new name? – (Jn.1:41-45)

-The way in which Jesus opened up the Scriptures to both Andrew and Philip convinced them that He was indeed the Messiah (Jn.1:41) & 45).
+The way in which Jesus opened up the Scriptures to both Andrew and Philip convinced them that He was indeed the Messiah (see Jn.1:41) & 45).
 It was natural for them to immediately share this news with those whom they cared about, and those whom they knew were also looking for the Messiah.
+Andrew passed on his convictions about Jesus with his brother, Peter (Jn.1:40-42).
 Upon meeting Simon, Jesus renamed him Peter (Greek: Πέτρος … ‘petros’ meaning a stone).
-Jesus saw the potential in Peter, as He does in us all (Jn.1:42).
+Jesus saw the potential in Peter, as He does in us all (see Jn.1:42).

 Q.3.
 Why did Nathanael change his mind about Jesus?
 What convincing proof did Jesus give Nathanael of His divine origin? – (Jn.1:46-51)

 Nathanael was a no-nonsense kind of person.
 He readily voiced his doubts about the inhabitants of Nazareth.
 Philip’s response was classic – ‘Come and see for yourself and then make up your own mind’ (Jn.1:45-46).
-When Jesus indicated that He knew Nathanael’s character and what he had been doing under the Figtree, Nathanael was convinced about Him – Nathanael answered Him, “Rabbi, You are the Son of God; You are the King of Israel.”
-(Jn.1:49).
-Jesus further revealed that He knew that Nathanael had been reading the account of Jacob’s vision of a staircase reaching into Heaven (Jn.1:51 c.f.
+When Jesus indicated that He knew Nathanael’s character and what he had been doing under the Figtree, Nathanael was convinced about Him – Nathanael answered Him, “Rabbi, You are the Son of God; You are the King of Israel” (Jn.1:49).
+Jesus further revealed that He knew that Nathanael had been studying and pondering the account of Jacob’s vision of a staircase reaching into Heaven (see Jn.1:51 c.f.
 Gen.28:10-14).